Elgg/Elgg/docs/guides/database.rst

 ``elgg_get_entities`` has a couple options that can sometimes be useful to improve performance.

-* **preload_owners**: If the entities fetched will be displayed in a list with the owner information, you can set this option to ``true`` to efficiently load the owner users of the fetched entities.
+- **preload_owners**: If the entities fetched will be displayed in a list with the owner information, you can set this option to ``true`` to efficiently load the owner users of the fetched entities.
+- **preload_containers**: If the entities fetched will be displayed in a list using info from their containers, you can set this option to ``true`` to efficiently load them.

-* **distinct**: When Elgg fetches entities using an SQL query, Elgg must be sure that each entity row appears only once in the result set.
+- **distinct**: When Elgg fetches entities using an SQL query, Elgg must be sure that each entity row appears only once in the result set.
 By default it includes a ``DISTINCT`` modifier on the GUID column to enforce this, but some queries naturally return unique entities.
 Setting the ``distinct`` option to false will remove this modifier, and rely on the query to enforce its own uniqueness.

 The internals of Elgg entity queries is a complex subject and it's recommended to seek help on the Elgg Community site before using the ``distinct`` option.